 - Train, train, train…and re-train staff.
 One of the most effective ways to receive a timely payment is to ask for it while the patient is still in the office.
 This means that your front end staff needs to be trained on the basics of insurance as well as how to ask for payment.
 Being professional but kind is a great way to reduce tension and improve the likelihood that you will receive the money you need.
 Using a script is another helpful technique.
 This is especially true for staff that feels really uncomfortable asking for payment.
 There is a great document with sample scripts put together by the American Medical Association that you can check out here.

 - Improve communication with patients.
 Patients are often confused about what they are being billed for.
 To be exact—61 percent of patients say they are confused by their bill!
 This is one of the key reasons they do not pay.
 They decide to simply ignore what they do not understand.
 Being able to accurately and consistently communicate with your patients about their bill greatly reduces the chance that they will ignore a bill.
 Effective communication includes everything from simplifying your collection materials to communicating in the ways that patients are most likely to engage with.
 This may be through email, a patient portal, or even a text message.
-To learn more about patient communication, take a look at this free guide.

 - Take advantage of technology.
 The healthcare industry is notorious for being a little behind the times when it comes to tech.
 This can be one of the biggest reasons you’re not getting paid as you should.
 Patients want their payment experience to be a whole lot more like they find in the retail world.
 Unfortunately, 77 percent of providers still use paper-based patient billing methods…even though the majority of patient say they would prefer to receive their bill online.
 To make matters worse, just 22 percent of practices say they offer payment plans or can automatically charge a patient’s account using a credit card on file.
 And only 11 percent offer healthcare credit lines through a third party vendor.
 If you are one of those not taking full advantage of technology to request payment, you may be missing a large chunk of revenue.
 Studies show that simply keeping a credit card on file for a patient decreases bad debt by 36 percent and cuts the cost of collections by 34 percent.
 It’s time to get tech friendly!